Please note: Visits by appointment only - please order online for delivery, or external click and collect. Our full Covid info here.

 A heavyweight fine art paper with the characteristic Photo Rag surface structure and a luxurious warm toned metallic shimmer.

 This might be the most unique paper we offer.

 It's classic Photo Rag, but with a metallic coating.
-In some ways similar to metallic gloss materials like those from Ilford and Chromajet - in that the tone is a warm 'pearlescent' kind of tone - but the finished surface is unlike anything else.
-Whereas other metallics are all super glossy this has the surface has the fine texture of Photo Rag - whilst still have the warm shimmer of metallic materials.
+In some ways it's sort of similar to metallic gloss materials like those from Ilford - in that the tone is a warm 'pearlescent' kind of tone - but the finished surface is unlike anything else.
+Whereas other metallics are all super glossy this has the surface has the fine texture of Photo Rag - whilst still having the warm shimmer of metallic materials.
 It's one you really have to see to understand.
 Definitely a special projects sort of paper, but if you find the right fit for it, it can be a truly unique way to present your vision.